 As I mentioned in previous posts, LinkedIn Groups allow you to be virtually connected to a number of people that share the same interest.
-The largest group, Executive Suite, has _95,000_ members as I am writing this blog…that is more than double the number of connections that the most connected user, Ron Bates, has!
-If you join this group, you will be able to directly send an E-Mail as well as invite, without knowing the E-Mail address of, anyone in this group!
-Whether or not you use groups as part of your invite strategy is another story, but the ability to see and be seen, especially in core areas of expertise or interest, is a reason why you should join the maximum of 50 LinkedIn groups allowed.
+The largest groups have membership in the millions.
+If you join a group, you will be able to directly send an E-Mail as well as invite, without knowing the E-Mail address of, anyone in this group!
+Whether or not you use groups as part of your invite strategy is another story, but the ability to see and be seen, especially in core areas of expertise or interest, is a reason why you should join the maximum of 100 LinkedIn groups allowed.

 One word of note is that membership numbers vary from month-to-month…I always check back in every month and do the same search to make sure that my memberships still make sense.
 For instance, I recently received an invitation for a new local group that I wanted to join, so I went back in and looked at membership numbers and realized that I didn’t need to be in as many networking groups as before.
 By realigning your group memberships with your current objectives and membership numbers, your group membership will always be optimal.
 I find that every month I am tweaking my membership in 2 or 3 groups as new ones evolve and old ones don’t fulfill their purpose anymore.